Secret-Ingredient No-Bake Chocolate Coconut Macaroons (gluten, dairy, and sugar free)

 Recipe Notes

-• Sweetener Options: If you're not fighting candida and prefer honey or maple syrup (or another sweetener) in place of stevia, give it a whirl.
-The amount of liquid stevia used should be equivalent to about 1/4 - 1/3 cup of sugar so you can use whatever sweetener you like keeping that in mind.
+• Sweetener Options: If you aren’t needing to eat lower carb or don’t like how stevia tastes, you can use maple syrup or honey, or another sweetener.
+The amount of liquid stevia used should be equivalent to about 1/4 – 1/3 cup of sugar so you can use whatever sweetener you like keeping that in mind.
 For honey and maple syrup, since they are sweetener than sugar, try starting with 1/8 cup and go from there.

-• Some candida diets prescribe not using cashews due to mold issues.
-I (Adrienne) haven't had an issue with them, as I have with peanuts, but use whatever nut or seed works well for you.
+• Almond Butter Alternatives: Some candida diets prescribe not using cashews due to mold issues.
+I haven’t had an issue with them, as I have with peanuts, but use whatever nut or seed works well for you.

 Looking for a healthy dessert?
 These no bake macaroons are delicious and have a low carb option.
 No bake cookies are one of my favorite things to make because I can whip them up in a flash.

-These Chocolate Coconut No-Bake Cookies are Gluten Free, Dairy Free and Sugar Free.
-And delicious.
-A great easy dessert for Valentine's or anytime.
+These Healthy No-Bake Cookies are Gluten Free, Dairy Free and Sugar Free.
+A delicious remake of an all time favorite.

 Print Rate